uniconstructor/demandbaselabs/Adobe_Target/README.md

             }
         }
     ```

     Alternatively, you can select specific Demandbase attributes to add to the visitor's profile, assigning each to a global JS variable.

-This method is best if you are concerned with the size of the server call or using a single global mbox.
+    This method is best if:
+    * You are concerned with the size of the server call
+    * You are using a single global mbox

     ```
     <!-- Demandbase Integration Plugin -->